 Sgt Frank Willey was reported Missing in Action on November 10 1917 and he was later presumed killed in action.
 In late November 1919 his body was exhumed from a grave just north-east of Vindictive Crossroads.
 He was identified by the identity disc worn around his neck and later reburied at Poelcapelle British Cemetery.

-Frank Webb was born in Edmonton, Middlesex and was one of 14 children, four of whom served in the First World War.
+Frank Webb was born in Edmonton, Middlesex and was one of 14 children, five of whom served in the First World War.
 A newspaper article in the British Colonist (left) provides more information including that he was married in 1914 and that his wife was in London.
 His service file will shed more light on his experience in France and Flanders but I did locate a photo of L/Cpl Frank Webb on his Find A Grave webpage. and Canadian Virtual War Memorial page.

 L/Cpl Frank Webb was reported Killed in Action on November 10 1917, three days after his 25th birthday.
 He was buried near another unidentified Canadian soldier in an unmarked grave some distance north of Vindictive Crossroads.
 In February 1920 his body was exhumed and identified by the identity disc he wore around his neck.
 L/Cpl Frank Webb was reburied at Passchendaele New British Cemetery and lies next to the unidentified Canadian soldier that is was found near in February 1920.